Corson's Inlet State Park

 Corson's Inlet State Park was established by the New Jersey Legislature in 1969 to protect and preserve one of the last undeveloped tracts of land along the state's oceanfront.
 The park borders Corson Inlet.
 The area's natural habitats are teeming with wildlife established in the numerous primary and secondary sand dune systems, shoreline overwash, marine estuaries, and upland areas.
-The park offers scenic beauty and opportunities for observing a multitude of migratory and residential wildlife species.
+The park offers opportunities for observing a number of migratory and residential wildlife species.
 The park itself is located in Cape May County, just south of Ocean City.
 The park is operated and maintained by the New Jersey Division of Parks and Forestry.

 Location and description

 The park is located in Cape May County, just south of Ocean City, adjacent to Corson's Inlet.
 Included in the park is Strathmere Natural Area, located north of Strathmere.
 The park consists of 341 acre of undeveloped and undisturbed sand dunes that serves as a protected nesting site for the endangered piping plover, the least tern and black skimmers.
 Other shorebirds and waterfowl, such as the American oystercatcher, various species of sandpipers, gulls, herons, sanderlings and ducks also stop during the year.

 There are two endangered species that inhabit the park – the piping plover, a bird; and the seabeach amaranth, a plant.